itspatmorgan/ai-research-test-repo/patterns/meta-language-creation.md

 - **Start Small**: Begin with a few symbols or commands and expand as you find new use cases.
 - **Use Descriptive Terms**: Make shorthand terms intuitive for easy recall.
 - **Combine with Templates**: Use shorthand within predefined templates for added efficiency.

+## Watch Outs
+- **Overcomplication**: Creating too many shorthand terms at once can make interactions confusing.
+Start with a manageable set of terms.
+- **AI Misinterpretation**: The AI may not always understand the shorthand immediately.
+Be prepared to refine terms or provide clarifications.
+- **Context Limitations**: If the AI loses context during an interaction, it may not recognize your shorthand.
+Reestablish the terms if needed.

 ## Creative Use Cases
 - **For Designers**: Quickly access commonly used design principles or feedback phrases.